PandasDrive/contracting_world/README.md

 - **Career Path Clarity**: Personalized guidance based on individual background
 - **Clearance Understanding**: Complete process explanation with timelines
 - **Industry Visualization**: Makes abstract concepts concrete and visual
+- **Job Search Confusion**: Clear guidance on where and how to find opportunities
+- **Salary Uncertainty**: Actual compensation data by company and location
+- **Company Research**: Detailed profiles with culture and application insights

 ### **Learning Outcomes**
 After using this tool, newcomers will understand: